Activist Starts a Campaign To Buy and Publish Browsing Histories of Politicians Who Passed Anti-Privacy Law

 Re: (Score:2)

+Exactly this.
+I think the ISPs would be smart enough to realize that if they make this sale, it'll be the last one they ever make.
+You'd have to provide enough money to cover every future sale they could have made if the government hadn't cracked down.

+That said, when the ISPs refuse to sell this info, the politicians will be able to shout that there's no need for the law because the industry does a great job at self regulating, all the while ignoring the fact that they only self regulated to avoid outraging the same senators they bought and paid for earlier.

-I'll chip in a few bucks (Score:2)
+I'll chip in a few bucks (Score:3)

 Two problems (Score:2)